tobixen/thrash-protect/README.rst

   the production app, rogue process gobbling up all the memory killed off by the OOM-killer, etc).

+* ...
+I got one feedback in the mail box the other day from some off-grid person, thrash-protect made him sleep better during the nights.
+Thrashing may increase the power consumption from a laptop by magnitudes, and had caused batteries to become flat during the night time.

 All this said, the script hasn't been through any thorough peer-review, and it hasn't been deployed on any massive scale - don't blame me if you start up this script and anything goes kaboom.